 Movement restrictions have been put in place and notices served on the affected holdings to restrict movements following tracing activity to prevent any movements on or off the farm while further testing and removal of any infected animal proceeds.
 Officials are currently working closely with stakeholders, SRUC and GB/ROI colleagues to determine next steps which will be informed by the ongoing epidemiological investigation.

 MV is an infectious, incurable and very slow developing condition which causes wasting and failing.
 The main clinical signs are progressive paralysis, wasting, arthritis and chronic mastitis.
 MV has a long incubation period and cannot be detected early in an animal’s life.
 The signs are not normally visible until adulthood.

 Keeping NI free from MV is vital for our animal health and trading status.
 As part of its surveillance programme, the Department now samples any new arrivals into NI from outside the island of Ireland, for the presence of the disease.
 Animals imported from MV non accredited flocks in GB will be sampled in isolation 5 months after importation.
-Animals from MV accredited free flocks and from mainland Europe will be sampled on arrival.
+Animals from MV accredited free flocks and from mainland Europe and from Republic Of Ireland (from 13 June 2022) will be sampled on arrival.

-The Department would urge farmers to think carefully before importing sheep from GB or mainland Europe and remember that
+The Department would urge farmers to think carefully before importing sheep from GB, ROI or mainland Europe and remember that

 - Any sheep coming into NI from GB must either be from a flock that is accredited free of disease, or

 - Have been held in isolation for 30 days and tested for MV, with negative results, prior to import.
 (These sheep will also have to move into a pre-approved isolation premises and undergo a test at 5 months post import.)